w3c/window-management/security_and_privacy.md

 specified by a site are unlikely to provide the requisite expressiveness for most use cases.

-All newly exposed information could be gated by the proposed `window-placement` permission, limited to secure contexts, top-level frames, gated by user gesture, active window contexts, and other protections to help mitigate concerns around [fingerprinting](https://w3c.github.io/fingerprinting-guidance).
+All newly exposed information could be gated by the proposed `window-management` permission, limited to secure contexts, top-level frames, gated by user gesture, active window contexts, and other protections to help mitigate concerns around [fingerprinting](https://w3c.github.io/fingerprinting-guidance).